Evaluation criteria

 • Systematicity in managing time, resources, and challenges.
 Start early to have enough time for each task, make sure that resources such as labs, equipment, participants, partners, or thesis advisors are available at the right time, and reduce potential risks by anticipating them and identifying potential alternatives.

-• Proactiveness in developing the topic (research question, theory, method, etc.), and incorporating feedback.
-We encourage students to challenge our feedback and suggest better alternatives.
+• Proactiveness in developing the topic (research question, theory, method, etc.) and incorporating feedback.
+To receive feedback, you can share (parts of) the thesis with us.
+We encourage you to challenge our feedback and suggest better alternatives.

 • Proficiency in leveraging prior research, i.e., identifying relevant papers, achieving an appropriate understanding, assessing contributions critically, organizing prior work in a persuasive way to clarify how the thesis builds on prior work and how it goes beyond prior work